 Doris directs the JSHS (Junior Science & Humanities Symposia) Program and the Naval Science Awards Program.
 Doris has more than 25 years of experience in youth education and program administration.
 Contact: email@example.com

-Pamela has over 20 years of administrative and managerial experience.
-As Program Director for the Young Inventors’ Program®, a statewide youth endeavor designed to spark creativity in K-8 classrooms through the process of invention, Pamela leads an Advisory Board of volunteer New Hampshire educators and business leaders.
+Pamela has over 25 years of administrative and managerial experience.
+As Program Director for the Young Inventors' Program®, a statewide youth endeavor designed to spark creativity in K-8 classrooms through the process of invention, Pamela leads an Advisory Board of volunteer New Hampshire educators and business leaders.
+Contact: firstname.lastname@example.org

-Irene (Renie) is the Program Director for both REAP (The Research and Engineering Program) and the E-Cybermission Internship Program and has more than 25 years of program administration experience.
+Irene (Renie) is the Program Director for REAP (The Research and Engineering Program) and has more than 30 years of program administration experience.
 Renie also serves as Treasurer of the Academy.
-Contact: firstname.lastname@example.org
+Contact: email@example.com

 Sheldon, past President and CEO of Micrologic, is a successful entrepreneur with over 30 years experience bringing new technologies to market.
 Dr. Apsell was a co-founder of Kronos, now a publicly traded company.
 His other commercial successes include the development of LoJack, the industry standard for stolen vehicle recovery systems, and Lifeline, a personal emergency response system.
 Dr. Apsell holds 8 patents and has brought to market some 50 consumer and industrial products.
 He is an MIT graduate with a Ph.D. in Physics from Brandeis University.